 There is so much to see in St. Louis, and I am behind in posting both stories and photos.
 I just returned from my second trip to Missouri’s Gateway to the West, and of course the first place I (re)visited was the zoo.

 The St. Louis Zoo is tucked into the southern end of a nearly 1,400-acre marvel called Forest Park.
-A walk through the zoo is free; parking costs extra, but if you don’t mind the extra walking, there are other areas in Forest Park where you can park at no cost.
+A visit to the zoo is free; parking costs extra, but if you don’t mind the walk, there are other areas in Forest Park where you can park at no cost.

 My main goal in returning to the zoo was to visit the big cats, and as I stayed for most of the day, I was not disappointed (except by the shy and sleepy snow leopard, which I will talk about in another post).

 I missed a lot last time, so chose first to ramble through the River’s Edge.
 (A cheetah was in there somewhere.)
-I found some hippos, a rhino, and a Malayan sun bear, which has an exceptionally long tongue, which it uses to capture both insects and honey.
+I found some hippos, a rhino, and a Malayan sun bear, which has an exceptionally long tongue to capture both insects and honey.